 A job fair enables you to meet and discover several exhibitors during one day.
 It is a unique opportunity to talk face-to-face with recruiters and experts.
 But you can’t go to a recruiting fair and expect to get a job like this!
 Indeed, you need to prepare yourself to maximize your chances of being hired.
 To succeed, there are 3 steps to respect.

-First of all, you need to know that companies are taking part in this kind of event to gather a maximum of resumes and contacts in order to build a talent pool.
+First of all, you need to know that companies that are taking part in this kind of event aimed to gather a maximum of resumes and contacts in order to build a talent pool.
 Recruiters are expecting to meet candidates that are prepared, motivated, and interested in their companies.